-While the standard Crosstrek has been recalled numerous times, the hybrid model has not been subject to a single recall since its inception in 2019.
-A new Crosstrek Hybrid is covered by a three-year/36,000-mile bumper-to-bumper warranty, a five-year/60,000-mile powertrain warranty, and a minimum eight-year/100,000-mile hybrid component warranty, sate dependant.
+While the standard Crosstrek has been recalled numerous times in the USA, the hybrid model has not been subject to a single recall since its inception in 2019.
+A new Crosstrek Hybrid is covered by a three-year/36,000-mile bumper-to-bumper warranty, a five-year/60,000-mile powertrain warranty, and a minimum eight-year/100,000-mile hybrid component warranty, state dependant.

-Though neither the 2019 nor the 2020 year models of the Crosstrek Hybrid have been evaluated by the NHTSA for their crashworthiness, the standard model received a five-star overall rating that can be carried over to the hybrid.
-The IIHS, on the other hand, categorized the 2019 Crosstrek Hybrid as a Top Safety Pick+ within its class, which is the authority's most prestigious award and a good indication of what to expect for the 2020 model year.
+Though neither the 2019 nor the 2020 year models of the Subaru Crosstrek Hybrid have been reviewed by the NHTSA for their crashworthiness, the standard model received a five-star overall rating that can be carried over to the hybrid.
+The IIHS, on the other hand, reviewed the 2019 Crosstrek Hybrid and categorized it as a Top Safety Pick+ within its class, which is the authority's most prestigious award and a good indication of what to expect for the 2020 model year.
 The Crosstrek Hybrid comes equipped with seven airbags including a driver's knee airbag, as well as with Subaru's EyeSight Driver Assist Technology, a rearview camera, blind-spot detection with rear cross-traffic alert, reverse automatic braking, hill-descent control, and cruise control.

 The Crosstrek has always been a near-consummate adventure vehicle thanks to permanent all-wheel-drive, high ground clearance, and Subaru's attention to detail when it comes to building robust SUVs.
 The Crosstrek Hybrid plays to those strengths, but with a few added benefits, improving gas mileage and offering 17 miles of all-electric range, which is ideal for saving on fuel costs in daily short distance driving.
 Furthermore, with permanent all-wheel-drive, a jacked-up ride height, and 1,000-pound max tow capacity, it's also a capable weekend getaway vehicle thanks to real off-road capabilities and traveling practicality.
 But as a plug-in hybrid, the mileage estimates are disappointing, the cargo bay is even smaller than the already cramped standard Crosstrek, and the cabin doesn't boast as much space as rivals do.
 However, loaded with standard functionality and high levels of safety, the Crosstrek is a true adventure hybrid.
 Whether it's good enough to justify its purchase over a standard model is what we're unsure of.
 The standard model is cheaper and more practical, while if you have your heart set on an urban hybrid, the Kia Niro Plug-In is simply the best.

-The 2020 Crosstrek Hybrid is only $150 more than the 2019 year model, but even so, with a hefty starting MSRP of $35,145, excluding Subaru's destination and handling fee of $1,010, acquisition fee of $595, as well as any tax, registration, or licensing fees, some may find that the proposition in value is far off from the standard models, and not worth the up-shot in price.
+The 2020 Subaru Crosstrek Hybrid is only $150 more than the 2019 year model, but even so, with a hefty base price of $35,145 MSRP for the base model, excluding Subaru's destination and handling fee of $1,010, acquisition fee of $595, as well as any tax, registration, or licensing fees, some may find that the proposition in value is far off from the standard models, and not worth the up-shot in price.